 Also, how about a glass of red wine?
-According to the Greeks, drinking is healthy in moderation, especially if you enjoyed with loved ones.
+According to the Greeks, drinking is healthy in moderation, especially when enjoyed with loved ones.

 The superfood most commonly seen in grocery stores across the world is probably quinoa.
-Here in Peru, there are up to 2,000 varieties but we typically see red, black, yellow, and Inkan at the markets.
+In Peru, there are up to 2,000 varieties but we typically saw red, black, yellow, and Inkan at the markets.

 Quinoa is one of the few grains that contain all nine essential amino acids.
-We absolutely love to eat quinoa and our favorite recipes is our Southwest Quinoa Black Bean Salad.
+We absolutely love to eat quinoa and our favorite recipe is this Southwest Quinoa Black Bean Salad.

 If you want to eat more like the Peruvians, add these three items to your cart: